Balaji-Rasani/Dice-Game-Java/README.md

 🎲 Random Number Generation (Random.nextInt(6) + 1)

 📥 User Input using Scanner

-🖥️ IDEs: IntelliJ IDEA / VSCode / Command Line
+🖥️ IDEs: IntelliJ IDEA / VS Code / Command Line / Eclipse
 ---

 📌 Notes
-Dice value is generated using:
+Dice rolls are generated using:

-Random rand = new Random();
+rand.nextInt(6) + 1; // values 1 to 6
-rand.nextInt(6) + 1;
+The game stops when the player rolls a 1.

-User must enter 10 to roll the dice.
-Any other input is considered invalid and will prompt the user again.
+Only the number 10 is accepted to trigger a roll.